publiccodenet/about/activities/events/deciding-to-attend-events.md

 * the goals the organization is trying to achieve by attending the event, including how you'll measure if the goals were met
 * which and how many people to send to make sure the goals are met
-* also beware that [communication efforts](../communication/), while not directly being part of the mission, is an enabler for it
+* any [communication opportunities](../communication/) that could be an enabler for the mission

 You should also consider: